-20. LIGHTING INSTALLATION:
+21. LIGHTING INSTALLATION:

-20.1 INTERNAL LIGHTING:
+21.1 INTERNAL LIGHTING:

-As a minimum IP 40 type surface mounted high frequency linear fluorescent light fittings with prismatic diffusers shall be used in all teaching, circulation and General Purpose areas.
+As a minimum surface mounted IP 40 type high frequency linear fluorescent light fittings with prismatic diffusers shall be used in all teaching spaces, circulation areas, Changing Rooms, Physical Education Halls and Assembly/ General Purposes Areas.

-Recessed and suspended light fittings should be avoided in schools.
-The fittings are to be surface mounted to ensure no shadow at high levels on the walls as would occur with recessed and suspended fittings.
+Recessed and suspended fittings shall be avoided in schools.
+The fittings are to be surfaced mounted to ensure no shadow at high level on walls as would occur with recessed and suspended fittings.
 Diffusers are used to contain lamp shards and ensure occupant safety in the event of a lamp shattering.

-All linear fluorescent fittings in schools shall also have screw-in end fittings to ensure diffusers do not detach over time due to thermal deflection.
+All linear fluorescent fittings in schools shall also have screw-in end fittings to ensure diffusers do not detach overtime due to thermal deflection.

-In single toilets one linear high frequency fitting serving both the WC and wash area shall be specified.
+In single toilets off corridor areas one linear high frequency fitting serving both the WC and wash area shall be specified.

-All Disabled WCs in schools should have a minimum light level of 200 lux at 700mm above finished floor.
+All Disabled WCs in schools should have a minimum light level of 200 lux at 700mm above finished floor level.
 In all other toilets it should be 120 lux.

 Light fittings must comply in full with the DoES Technical Guidance Documents and must be signed off by the Building Services Consulting Engineer at the hand over stage on the contract.
-Responsibility for this lies with the Building Services Consulting Engineer.
+Responsibility for this lies with the Building Services Consulting Engineer

-All light fittings shall be properly adequately supported and the fixing methodology shall be compatible with suspended ceilings where installed.
+All light fittings shall be properly and adequately supported and the fixing methodology shall be compatible with suspended ceilings where installed.

-Artificial lighting power consumption levels of 2.5 watt/m2 per 100 lux shall be the maximum in all areas in schools.
+Artificial lighting power consumption levels of 2.5watt/m2 per 100 lux shall be the maximum in all areas in schools.

 Push type light switches shall be provided in all areas where lighting controls as outlined below are being provided.
 Standard rocker type switches shall be provided in all other areas except stores etc where switches incorporating auto time delayed release are the norm.
-Secret key switches shall not be used on lighting installations in teaching spaces, offices etc.

-All lighting installations operating in conjunction with automatic dimming to "Off" lighting controls and absence detection must have manual "On/Off" switching arrangements via push type light switches.
+Secret key switches shall not be used on lighting installations in teaching spaces, offices etc. All lighting installations operating in conjunction with automatic dimming to "Off" lighting controls and absence detection must have manual "On/Off" switching arrangements via push type light switches.

-Lighting control in teaching spaces should be such that all lights in the space are linked to just one detector such that all lights respond in the same manner to the automatic control signals.
+Lighting control in teaching spaces should be such that all light fittings are linked to just one detector such that all lights respond in the same manner to the automatic control signals.